 Collection and Handling of the Semen Sample

-(See also Breeding Soundness Examination of the Male) Semen is collected using an artificial vagina or electroejaculation (electrical stimulation of the seminal vesicles and ampullae).
+(see Breeding Soundness Examination of the Male) Semen is collected using an artificial vagina or electroejaculation (electrical stimulation of the seminal vesicles and ampullae).
 As long as the sample is of high quality, freezability and fertility should be normal.
 These techniques should not be used if the bull is unable to naturally service a cow for reasons that could be genetic.

 Most AI in cattle today is performed with frozen semen.
 Frozen semen may be maintained for years; extenders permit more insemination doses to be processed from one collection of semen, maintain the fertility of the semen longer, protect the spermatozoa from sudden temperature or pH change, and prolong viability.
 Semen is usually extended with citrate-buffered egg yolk or heat-treated skim milk plus glycerol, sugars, enzymes, and antibiotics.
 Final extension is designed to package 0.5 mL of semen containing 20–30 million spermatozoa at time of freezing.